ThomasMBury/thomasbury.net/content/home/experience.md

     location: Montréal, Québec
     date_start: '2020-01-31'
     description: |2-
+        - Partnered with cardiologists (UBC, Cornell) and industry (Icentia inc.) to research mechanisms of cardiac arrhythmia from wearable device data.
-        - Pre-processed ECG data from 12,241 patients from 6 different medical institutions using cloud resources in work partnered with cardiologists.
+        - Pre-processed ~60GB of electrocardiogram data from 12k patients using cloud resources (Compute Canada).
+        - Created and deployed data dashboards (Plotly, Dash) to visualise records and derived metrics.
-        - Implemented unsupervised machine learning (k-means) and dimension reduction techniques (UMAP, t-SNE, PCA) to deduce subtypes of ventricular arrhythmia.
+        - Implemented unsupervised machine learning (k-means) and dimension reduction techniques (PCA+t-SNE) to investigate arrhythmia subtypes.
-        - Developed interactive dashboards in Plotly Dash to screen ECG and other health-related data, hosted on Compute Canada Cloud.
         - Awarded a FRQNT Postdoctoral Research Scholarship ($45k per annum).
         - Supervised 1 graduate and 2 undergraduate students.
 Project trained a reinforcement learning agent in Tensorflow to generate an arrhythmia with minimal stimulus.